 Install a modem (normally to COM2) and enable Power on by Ring/LAN function from BIOS setup.
-(Please refer to page 42).
 This allows the modem to remotely power on the system.

 For the function to work for an internal modem card, you must also connect the Wake-on-Ring cable on the modem card to the Wake-on-Ring function connector (JP11) on the mainboard.